claceio/docs/content/docs/QuickStart.md

 date: 2024-02-03
 ---

 Clace is an Apache-2.0 licensed project building a web app development and deployment platform for internal tools.
-This page provides an overview of how to start with Clace and provides links to doc pages with more details.
+Clace is built in Go and runs on Linux, macOS and Windows.

 ## Installation

 ### Certs and Default password

 Clace manages TLS cert using LetsEncrypt for prod environments.
 For dev environment, it is recommended to install [mkcert](https://github.com/FiloSottile/mkcert).
 Clace will automatically create local certs using mkcert if it is present.
 Install mkcert and run `mkcert -install` before starting Clace server.
 Installing Clace using brew will automatically install mkcert.

+For container based apps, Docker or Podman or Orbstack should be installed and running on the machine.
+Clace automatically detects the container manager to use.

 Clace uses an `admin` user account as the default authentication for accessing apps.
 A random password is generated for this account during initial Clace server installation.
 Note down this password for accessing apps.